scality/bert-e/USER_DOC.md

   development branch
 * *title*: the title of the original pull request

-> Integration pull requests is the place where you can check that the code that
+> Integration pull requests is a graphical place where you can check that the
-> will end up in the development branches is correct and what you would expect!
+> code that will end up in the development branches is correct and what you
+> would expect!

 Conditions to merge a pull request
 ----------------------------------